-To use this layout in the Salient mobile app, check the Show This View in App box and enter a screen width (in pixels) above which the mobile app will use the desktop/tablet layout.
-The mobile app will switch the phone layout (see below) when the screen width is below this value (e.g. on a phone).
+Show This View in App - To use this layout in the Salient mobile app, check this box and enter a screen width (in pixels) above which the mobile app will use the desktop/tablet layout.
+The mobile app will use the phone layout (see below) when the screen width is below this value.
+In general widget settings, you can optionally hide any of the widgets in the mobile app.